top of page

 For additional information, contact the college financial aid office, National Guard Unit, or ISAC.

 Illinois Veteran Grant

 Eligibility – were a resident of Illinois at the time of entering federal active duty service or within six months prior to entering the service or were a student at an Illinois public 2- or 4-year college at the time of entering federal active duty service - established, or if on federal active duty service, plan to establish Illinois residency within six months after leaving federal active duty service.

 Award – cost of tuition and mandatory fees at an eligible Illinois public two- or four-year college.

 AIM HIGH Grant Pilot Program

 If you are attending one of Illinois’ 12 public four-year institutions for the first time, you may be eligible for the Aspirational Institutional Match Helping Illinois Grow Higher Education (AIM HIGH) Grant Pilot Program.
-Beginning in the 2019-20 academic year, funding will be made available to universities for AIM HIGH awards for students who meet the eligibility requirements.
+Beginning in the 2019-20 academic year, funding was made available to universities for AIM HIGH awards for students who meet the eligibility requirements.

 Eligibility - Illinois resident who attended an Illinois high school and is enrolled full-time in a participating public university.